emacs-mirror/emacs/mps/manual/source/pool/mv.rst

       :c:func:`mps_free`, it will be rounded up to the pool's alignment.

     * :c:macro:`MPS_KEY_EXTEND_BY` (type :c:type:`size_t`,
-      default 65536) is the :term:`size` of segment that the pool will request from the :term:`arena`.
+      default 65536) is the :term:`size` of block that the pool will request from the :term:`arena`.

     * :c:macro:`MPS_KEY_MEAN_SIZE` (type :c:type:`size_t`, default 32)